-The administration and faculty of The Western Pennsylvania Hospital School of Nursing believe that punctuality, attendance, and engagement in the learning process are essential determinants for students' success in class and clinical experiences.
+The administration and faculty of the Allegheny Health Network (AHN) Schools of Nursing (SON) believe that punctuality, attendance, and engagement in the learning process are essential determinants for students' success in class and clinical experiences.
 Therefore, students' class and clinical experience attendance will be monitored by the faculty.

-- 1. Delineate the procedure to follow for class and clinical experience attendance and absence. - 2.
-Provide guidelines for jury duty, bereavement and military/active duty resulting in class/clinical experience absence.
+Delineate the procedure to follow for class and clinical experience attendance and absence and to provide guidelines for jury duty, bereavement and military/active duty resulting in class/clinical experience absence.

-The Western Pennsylvania Hospital School of Nursing is an entity governed by Federal Student Financial Aid Regulations (law) and is required to monitor students for satisfactory academic progression in classroom and clinical experiences.
+The AHN SON are entities governed by Federal Student Financial Aid Regulations (law) and is required to monitor students for satisfactory academic progression in classroom and clinical experiences.
 Therefore, course faculty will be responsible for monitoring class and clinical experience attendance.